jeelabs/esp-link/README.md

 Flashing the firmware
 ---------------------
 This firmware supports over-the-air (OTA) flashing, so you do not have to deal with serial flashing again after the initial one!
+The recommended way to flash is to use `make wiflash` if you are also building the firmware or else `./wiflash.sh` if you are downloading binary firmware versions,
-The recommended way to flash is to use `make wiflash`, which assumes that you set ESP_HOSTNAME to the hostname or IP address of your esp-link
+`make wiflash` assumes that you set ESP_HOSTNAME to the hostname or IP address of your esp-link.

 The flashing, restart, and re-associating with your wireless network takes about 15 seconds and is fully automatic.
 The 512KB flash are divided into two 236KB partitions allowing for new